Ivan Savenko: Biography

-Ivan Savenko was born January 17, 1924, in Varvarovka village, Chernigov Province, Ukraine, USSR.
+Ivan Savenko was born on 17 January 1924 in Varvarovka village, Chernigov Province, Ukraine, USSR.
 He was a veteran of World War II, was wounded and lost his right hand, he had many military orders.

 In 1950, Savenko graduated from Kiev Art Institute in Grigory Svetlitsky personal art studio.

 In 1950–1954, Savenko studied as post-graduate student in Ilya Repin Institute in Aleksandr Gerasimov art studio.
 Master of Art-criticism (1954).
 Honored Artist of the Russian Federation (1975).

 Since 1950, Savenko has participated in art exhibitions.
 He painted landscapes, portraits, genre scenes, sketches from the life.
 Personal exhibition in Moscow (1990).

 Savenko was a member of Leningrad Union of Artists since 1952.

-Savenko died on December 17, 1987, in Leningrad.
+Savenko died on 17 December 1987 in Leningrad.
 His paintings reside in State Russian Museum, State Tretyakov Gallery, in art museums and private collections in Russia, France, Ukraine, Germany, Japan, Italy, England, and throughout the world.